633 W 5th Street #2890

 File a written claim with the relevant government department or administrative agency where the negligent federal employee works by completing a standard form 95.

-The relevant administrative agency has six months to either accept or reject your claim.
+The relevant administrative agency has six months to accept or reject your claim.
 If a claim is rejected, you will have six months to file a lawsuit against the federal government in federal court.

 Suing the federal government is complicated, but experienced VA medical malpractice attorneys can help investigate your claim and recover maximum compensation for your loss.